 Final Look at Upcycled Foam Pumpkins

 You can add whatever bling you like to your upcycled foam pumpkins.
 I found an adorable set of mini wooden fall leaves that I placed at the base of my stems.
+Try adding these to your Halloween decor next to jack-o’-lanterns or plain white pumpkins.

 Here are a few more views of both the painted pumpkin and decoupage pumpkin on display by my fireplace.